-TIP #8 - Check the tension of the sewing machine and try some different options on a scrap of fabric to get the right tension for the fabric you are using.
-The upper and lower tension should be perfectly even with no loops or uneven stitches.
-Start by checking the tension dials and then consult your manual to see if the bobbin case has a tension screw. (not all machines have this)
+Check the tension of the sewing machine and try some different options on a scrap of fabric to get the right tension for the fabric you are using.
+The upper and lower tension should be even, with no loops or uneven stitches.
+Start by checking the tension dials and then consult your manual to see if the bobbin case has a tension screw (not all machines have this).

-TIP #9 - Check your own tension.
+Check your own tension.
 Are you feeling tense about this garment?
-Sometimes in our anxiety to get the job done we pull the fabric instead of letting it feed through naturally and cause unnecessary tension.
+Sometimes in our anxiety to get the job done, we pull the fabric instead of letting it feed through naturally and cause unnecessary tension.
 Let the feed dogs do the work of feeding the fabric through the machine.
 Don't push or pull.

 10. Replace Sewing Machine Foot

-TIP #10 - In certain circumstances, sticky fabric such as leather or Lycra may be dragging underneath the sewing machine foot.
-The ideal solution is to switch to a Teflon foot but alternatively, try a bit of sellotape on the bottom to help it glide over your fabric more evenly.
+In certain circumstances, sticky fabric such as leather or Lycra may be dragging underneath the sewing machine's presser foot.
+The ideal solution is to switch to a Teflon foot, but alternatively, try a bit of sellotape on the bottom to help it glide over your fabric more evenly.

-TIP #11 - Look at the throat plate on your machines and check for any nicks that might be snagging the thread.
+Look at the throat plate on your machines and check for any nicks that might be snagging the thread.
 Nicks can be caused by a needle bending and hitting the side of the plate.
 I generally need to replace my plate every couple of years.
-Don't worry this is normally a very cheap part and is easily switched over with one or two screws.
+Don't worry.
+This is normally a very cheap part and is easily switched over with one or two screws.